How to build assemblies on the flyFollow

 Creating assemblies on the fly can be used in many situations, e.g.

-- A shop which creates a platter that uses a range of cheeses individualized to their customer.
+- A shop that creates a platter that uses a range of cheeses individualized to their customer.

-- Or the brewer who uses varying amounts of hops and yeast depending on their tastes.
+- The brewer who uses varying amounts of hops and yeast depending on their tastes.

 - You can create a unique assembly that can then be as simple as choosing the BOM closest to your needs, and removing quantities or components until they meet your requirements.

 About creating assemblies on the fly in Unleashed

 There are two methods for creating assemblies on the fly in Unleashed:

 - Creating "BOM Free" Assemblies (new)

 - Creating "generic" Bills of Materials containing all potential products.
 Then fine tuning the relevant Assembly once created to fit the requirements

 With the introduction of the BOM Free Assembly feature, making Assemblies has never been easier.